 For Quarter 4: Feb.
 15th

-All Direct Contract PDPs will mail an ERISA Sec.
+All Direct Contract PDPs will submit an ERISA Sec.
 411(a) attestation directly to CMS by February 15th.

-All Direct Contract PDP Documentation should be mailed to the following address:

-Centers for Medicare & Medicaid Services

-Attn: Financial Solvency Reporting

-Mail Stop C1-22-06

-7500 Security Boulevard

-Windsor Mill, Maryland 21244

-III.
 Financial and Solvency Requirements data elements to be entered into HPMS – For Part D PDP Contracts / Direct Contract PDPs:

 The following data is to be entered into HPMS.
 For Part D PDP Contracts, the following is to be entered at the Part D Contract level per the NAIC #.
 Each Contract-NAIC# entity will be listed under each contract.